 The story I have to tell about making sense of collected stories is yet another story of being dragged into the light of truth.
 This story took place soon after I started working with Dave Snowden and Sharon Darwent doing story projects with IBM clients.
 This is mostly their story, in fact, and it is a story of accomplishment.
 I participated only on the fringes of it, in discussion over the phone, though I occupied a more central role in other similar stories afterward.
 Sharon and Dave had started out just as I had, writing crafted stories to help clients achieve goals, and they had made their own independent transition to collecting and valuing raw stories.
 At the time we joined forces, we all believed that expert interpretation of stories was best, both in answering questions about stories and in building larger stories out of them.
 I did it; they did it; we all considered it a strength of our expertise.
 We thought asking the people who told the stories to build things out of them -- well, we didn't think about it, that's what happened.
 It didn't register on our radar.

-The turning point came on one of the first projects I helped support as a newcomer to the group.
+The turning point came on one of the first projects I helped support as a newcomer to the group in 2001.
 In this project the group had helped the client collect videotapes of something like a hundred retiring employees describing their long careers.
 In our enthusiasm we had allowed too many people to generate too many hours of videotape, and we realized that we could never get through them all in time to meet the project deadline.
 After a flurry of frantic discussion we decided to ask the employees themselves to watch the videotapes.
 We planned to distribute the videos so that every participant saw a few interviews and every interview was seen by a few participants.
 Then we would invite people to a workshop in which they would interpret the stories together and come up with their own conclusions, saving us the trouble.
 (I make this sound like a hugging-all-around solution, but actually there was a lot of recrimination about who got the bright idea of collecting so many stories without thinking through how we would process them all.
 I must say that the person who collected too many stories was the same person who came up with the excellent idea that saved the project and changed the approach; so we forgave that person in the end.)